bIgBV/blog-deux/content/deterministic-testing-next-steps/index.md

 - An abstraction to call simulator APIs.

 In order to close the loop, we bring in the concepts of deterministic simulation testing(DST).
-DST doesn't necessarily prescribe specific steps to take when implementing a system to get it's benefits.
-Rather, it's a set of guidelines and techniques of building systems, at the end of which we should be able to fully simulate the external systems that our system under test interacts with.
+DST provides guidelines and techniques for building systems that can fully simulate external interactions, rather than prescribing specific implementation steps.

 There's a [lot][foundation-db-talk] [of][tigerbeetle]
 [literature][predrag-eurorust] [on this][foundationdb] topic, and they provide